-Shannon Brown is an LCSW therapist who opened her private practice, Psychotherapy & Forensic Services, in Blount County.
+Shannon Brown is an Appalachian OUTreach Board of Directors officer and serves as President.
+Professionally, she is an LCSW therapist who opened her private practice, Psychotherapy & Forensic Services, in Blount County.
 She has a BA in Psychology from the University of Tennessee Knoxville, and an MSSA in Social Work from Case Western Reserve University.

 She won awards for her work as an advocate and activist: Irene Sogg Gross Humanitarian Award (2007) and Achievement in Direct Practice (2018), and she was inducted into the Mandel School Hall of Achievement (2018).

+Shannon is also currently serving as a member of the Board of Directors for OutCare Health.
 Shannon has been an advocate and activist for LGBTQ+ rights and justice since the 1990's.
-She is also committed to conducting business and maintaining partnerships with LGBTQ+ owned and operated businesses.
+She is also a She is committed to conducting business and maintaining partnerships with LGBTQ+ owned and operated businesses.

-Gibran Cuevas has a Bachelor’s degree in Criminal justice, is a retired police officer, served in the Army and is transgender.
+Gibran Cuevas is an Appalachian OUTreach Board of Directors officer and serves as Vice President, Treasurer, and as Volunteer Coordinator.
+Professionally, he has a Bachelor’s degree in Criminal justice, is a retired police officer, served in the Army and is transgender.
 His career experience included Special Victims Unit, Narcotics, Human Trafficking, and K9 unit.
-Gibran activism and advocacy has been geared towards child welfare, women’s issues, and LGBTQ rights.
+Gibran's activism and advocacy has been geared towards child welfare, women’s issues, and LGBTQ rights.
 Gibran is currently retired and volunteers as a child advocate in abuse and neglect cases.

-I am a strong ally for the LGBTQ+ community.
+Rhonda Cady is an Appalachian OUTreach Board of Directors officer and serves as Secretary and Administrative Coordinator.
+Personally, she is a strong ally for the LGBTQ+ community.
 I have a great deal of motivation to for helping others in the areas of human equality, LGBTQ+ issues, veterans, and homelessness.
-I was born on a military base in Colorado, but consider Blount County home.
+I was born on a military base in Colorado, but considers Blount County home.
 I am a domestic goddess extraordinaire who loves all things Betty Boop.
-I have 3 grown children and 1 grandson.
-I can usually be found at Southland Books or downstairs at The Bird and The Book.
+I have three grown children and one grandson.

 In December 2015, Shannon Brown founded the Foothills LGBT Center, which was then transformed into Appalachian OUTreach in May 2019.
 Both the Foothills LGBT Center and Appalachian OUTreach have maintained the same goal: empower and advance our LGBTQ+ communities through programs, education, resources, partnerships, and most importantly, love, kindness and a respect for all.

-Shannon is especially grateful for the following badass LGBTQ+ women who influenced, challenged, fought for, and promoted equality and rights for this amazing community: Gladys Bentley, Anne Lister, Ruth Ellis, Roberta Cowell, Audre Lorde, and of course Jane Addams.
+Shannon is especially grateful for the following badass LGBTQ+ women who influenced, challenged, fought for, and promoted equality and rights for this amazing community: Gladys Bentley, Anne Lister, Ruth Ellis (https://www.ruthelliscenter.org/), Roberta Cowell, Audre Lorde, and of course Jane Addams.

 Shannon is also very grateful for these influences: The LGBT Center of Greater Cleveland https://lgbtcleveland.org/, Jake Nash and Margie's Hope http://margieshope.org/, Case Western Reserve University https://case.edu/lgbt/, the Matthew Shepard Foundation http://www.matthewshepard.org/ and the Southern Poverty Law Center https://www.splcenter.org/

-Empower, connect, and support the East Tennessee lesbian, gay, bisexual, transgender, and queer (LGBTQ+) people through the provision of safe and healthy, inclusively welcoming and affirming programs and respect for partnerships, which promote community building, resource development, and education for all.
+Empower, connect, & support the East Tennessee lesbian, gay, bisexual, transgender, queer, intersex, asexual, ally, pansexual, polyamorous, and two-spirit (LGBTQ+) people through the provision of affirming and safe, inclusive and welcoming programs, services & partnerships, which promote community building, resource development, & education for all.

 Copyright © 2019 AppalachianOUTreach - No part of this website or images may be utilized for any purposes other than for the strict use of the organization.
 Expressed written consent much be given prior to use.
 Please contact Appalachian OUTreach with any questions.
 All Rights Reserved.